tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ## Coupled architecture

-If a system is built with components tightly coupled, pretty much the only way to test a scenario is with a coarse grained system test.
+If a system is built with components tightly coupled, the only way to test a scenario is with a coarse grained system test.
 In our [example application](https://github.com/tobyweston/essential_acceptance_testing_code), we could test against real Yahoo with something like this.

 {title="Example 1: Coarse grained test starting up the full stack", lang="java", line-numbers="on"}
 ~~~~~~~